Who said History has to be boring?

 Why St.Kitts?

-I was born and raised on the island of St.Kitts.
-It is a part of the twin island federation of St. Christopher and Nevis.
+I was born and raised on the beautiful island of (St. Christopher aka St.Kitts in the Caribbean.
+It is part of the twin island federation of St. Christopher and Nevis.
 Both islands were originally named by the native Kalinago people.
 St.Kitts is Liamuaga “Fertile Land” and Nevis Oualie or Oualichi “Land of Beautiful Waters”.
 I think the islands should return to their original names.

 So now you know my DNA breakdown; let’s dissect it a bit.
 My highest percentage of DNA match comes from Benin/Togo at 24% and Nigeria also at 24%.
 What blew my mind was my matching with SIX different 4th cousins and one 3rd cousin 1x removed who are Nigerians, straight from the continent.
-They all have no ancestry in the Americas or the Caribbean.
+They all have no ancestry in the Americas nor in the Caribbean.
 So what does that mean?
 Did I find a direct link to my African-born ancestors?
-The cousins have not been very forthcoming the most I’ve gotten so far was 4 were Igbo and 3 were Youroba.
+The cousins have not been very forthcoming the most I’ve gotten so far was 4 were Igbo and 3 were Youruba.

 I will be posting my flyer if you are interested in learning US History and Literature, African American History and Literature from me.
 It will be painless and fun I promise.
 I will approach the History in a balanced and exciting way.
 The Literature will be taught through short stories.
 They will be deep, thought-provoking but yet very enlightening.
 I will be hosting one on one sessions or small class sessions via Zoom.
 So you can schedule and learn WORLDWIDE!